webhostingnet/cpanel-remote-mailbox/README.md

 - **Python 3.x**
 - **Modules:** `requests`, `pandas`, `tabulate`

 The script automatically installs missing dependencies.
+If it does't you can use run "pip3 install <module_name>" from the command line

 ## License